On-the-Job Tips and Tricks New Paralegals Can Use to Convince Everyone They’re Seasoned Professionals

 One way to improve your time management skills is by making to-do lists that include everything you need to get accomplished each day.
 By doing so, you’ll be sure not to miss any tasks (big or small) that need to be done, and you’ll be able to create a more time-efficient plan to accomplish each task versus working off the top of your head ad hoc.
 You’ll also have the visual gratification of crossing off completed tasks from the list.
 It’s an easy way to feel a sense of accomplishment.

 In addition to to-do lists, you should also look into digital tools designed to help you work more productively.
 For example, instead of walking down the hallway to ask a colleague a question, you might be better off using a communications platform such as Slack for quick dialogue.
 Similarly, you can use a project management tool such as Trello to collaborate with colleagues remotely—or even just to keep track of your own work progress.
-Additionally, you can use a platform such as Proof to serve legal documents and have every aspect of this managed for you instead of overseeing the process manually.
+Additionally, you can use a platform such as Proof to serve legal documents and have every aspect of service of process managed for you instead of overseeing the process manually.

 You might be tempted to work every minute of the day.
 But it turns out that taking breaks can actually have a positive impact on your productivity.
 According to a 2018 study, nearly 90 percent of workers say lunch breaks help them feel refreshed when they come back to work.
 Make it a habit to go for walks, step away from your computer, and otherwise relax during the day and you can accomplish more—however counterintuitive that might sound.